-Plaza Zabala sits at a 90-degree angle to the rest of the Ciudad Vieja—the only deviation of the grid.
+Plaza Zabala sits at a 90-degree angle to the rest of the Ciudad Vieja —the only deviation of the grid.
 Trees make for welcome shade, but the 1910 Palacio Taranco gives a sense of how majestic Montevideo was.
 In fact, that’s one of the most pleasant aspects of the Ciudad Vieja… simple, older houses mix beautifually with palaces & even newer constructions.
-Buenos Aires often touts itself as the capital of eclectic architecture, but Montevideo certainly rank at the top as well:
+Buenos Aires often touts itself as the capital of eclectic architecture, but Montevideo certainly ranks at the top as well:

 The main square houses the cathedral & the colonial town hall, nicely maintained gardens plus a gorgeous fountain in the center.
 Picnic perfect.
 More Art Deco at the tomb of Mariano Soler inside the cathedral: